ankitsharma07/paper-implementations/README.md

-# Paper Implementations of SOTA and Foundation Models
+# Paper implementations of SOTA and Foundation Models